Skip to contents

 what

-(tibble) a tibble as generated by sourcoise_status(), possibly filtered, (defaut to source_status() )
+(tibble) a tibble as generated by sourcoise_status(), possibly filtered, (defaut to source_status() ).
+What can also be a vector of strings to filter srouces files by name.

 force_exec